France in the Middle Ages: Prévôts, baillages

 The prévôts were the first-level judges created by the Capetian monarchy around the 11th century who administered the scattered parts of the royal domain.
 Provosts replaced viscounts wherever a viscounty had not been made a fief, and it is likely that the provost position imitated and was styled after the corresponding ecclesiastical provost of cathedral chapters.
 Provosts were entrusted with and carried out local royal power, including the collection of the Crown's domainal revenues and all taxes and duties owed the King within a provostship's jurisdiction.
 They were also responsible for military defense such as raising local contingents for royal armies.
 The provosts also administered justice though with limited jurisdiction.

 In the 11th century, the provosts tended increasingly to make their positions hereditary and thus became more difficult to control.
 One of the King's great officers, the Great Seneschal, became their supervisor.
 In the 12th century, the office of provost was put up for bidding, and thereafter provosts were farmers of revenues.
 The provost thus received the speculative right to collect the King's seignorial revenues within his provostship.
 This remained his primary role.

 To monitor the performance and curtail abuses of the prévôts or their equivalent (in Normandy a vicomte, in parts of northern France a châtelain, in the south a viguier or a bayle), Philip II Augustus, an able and ingenious administrator who founded many of the central institutions on which the French monarchy's system of power would be based, established itinerant justices known as baillis ("bailiff") based on medieval fiscal and tax divisions which had been used by earlier sovereign princes (such as the Duke of Normandy).
-The bailli was thus the king's administrative representative in northern France responsible for the application of justice and control of the administration and local finances in his baillage (in the south of France, the equivalent post was is "sénéchal, sénéchaussé").
+The bailli was thus the king's administrative representative in northern France responsible for the application of justice and control of the administration and local finances in his baillage (in the south of France, the equivalent post was "sénéchal, sénéchaussé").

 Over time, the role of the baillages would be greatly extended as extensions of royal power, administration and justice.
 With the office of Great Seneschal vacant after 1191, the bailies became stationary and established themselves as powerful officials superior to provosts.
 A bailie's district included about half a dozen provostships.
 When appeals were instituted by the Crown, appeal of provost judgments, formerly impossible, now lay with the bailie.
 Moreover, in the 14th century, provosts no longer were in charge of collecting domainal revenues, except in farmed provostships, having instead yielded this responsibility to royal receivers (receveurs royaux).
 Raising local army contingents (ban and arrière-ban) also passed to bailies.
 Provosts therefore retained the sole function of inferior judges over vassals with original jurisdiction concurrent with bailies over claims against nobles and actions reserved for royal courts (cas royaux).
 This followed a precedent established in the chief feudal courts in the 13th and 14th centuries in which summary provostship suits were distinguished from solemn bailliary sessions.